crono-games/godot-rpg-editor/README.md

 # Godot RPG Editor

+> ⚠️ This project is still under active development and parts of the internal architecture may change.

 **Godot RPG Editor** is a framework designed to build **event-driven gameplay systems** using a **node-based visual scripting interface**.

 Instead of writing gameplay events entirely in code, the editor allows you to construct them through a **graph of nodes**, where each node represents a specific action or logic block.
 This makes it easier to design complex event workflows such as: